croquet/croquet/historic/sdk/tutorials/0_5_sim_time_and_future.md

     this.future(100).myTick();
 }
 ```
 This creates a routine that will execute `myTick` every time 100 milliseconds have elapsed.
 If your simulation needs to update continuously, you will want to set up a tick routine in your model.
-Call it once at the end of the model's `init()` code, and then it will schedule itself to be called again each time it runs.
+Call it once at the end of the model's `init()` code, and ensure that it schedules itself to be called again each time it runs.

 The delay value passed to `future` does not need to be a whole number.
 For example, if you want something to run 60 times a second, you could pass it the value `1000/60`.